NSMBC/Code-Mods/ActorExtensions/nsmb/PipePiranha/README.md

 - Move speed options

-To use the new settings within NSMBe, put following in `[NSMBe root]/stageobjsettings_new.xml`
+To use the new settings within NSMBe, put the following in `[NSMBe root]/stageobjsettings_new.xml`
 ```xml
 <class id="23">
   <name>Pipe Piranha Plant (facing up)</name>